Best Weighted Blankets for Hot Sleepers

 Best Bamboo Weighted Blanket Option for Hot Sleepers

-A favorite budget-friendly option, YnM Bamboo Weighted Blanket is made of 100% bamboo viscose, making it a cooling option for hot sleepers to enjoy.
+A favorite budget-friendly option, YnM Bamboo’s Blanket is made of 100% viscose from bamboo, making it a cooling option for hot sleepers to enjoy.
 Bamboo is known as being an extremely breathable fabric, said to be 1-3 degrees cooler than 100% cotton.

 YnM’s bamboo blanket also comes in a variety of sizes, weights, patterns, and colors, giving you plenty of options to choose from.
 Though a cover must be bought separately, the blanket has 8 hooks for connecting to a duvet.
 The blanket itself can be machine-washed from time to time, but hand washing is preferable to keep up its long life.